etkiacilan/etkiacilan.github.io/index.md

 <img class="profile-picture" src="etki3.png">

-Hiii!
-I am a junior year student of B.E.
-Computer Science at Birla Institute of Technology and Science, Pilani.
+I am a master's student studying at Middle East Technical University with a major in Electrical Engineering.
+I am also a Research and Teaching Assistant at the same department.

 This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)